-The charts also look different for the 2008 models but are still divided up into sections that make finding your SPECIFIC Colorado a little easier.
+The charts also look different for the 2008 models but are still divided up into sections that make finding your SPECIFIC rating a little easier.

 We can still see that the charts are organized by 2WD and 4WD models and then divided further into the specific cab models available, engine option/transmission configuration and what axle ratio you had.

-The 2007 Chevy Colorado's had a slightly lower towing capacity than later model years we looked at, ranging from 1,900 pounds but going up to only 4,000 pounds instead of the 6k rating we saw.
+The 2007 Colorado's had a slightly lower towing capacity than later model years we looked at already, ranging from 1,900 pounds but going up to only 4,000 pounds instead of the 6k rating we saw.

-The 2.9L and 3.7L engines were the only two engine options for the Colorado's made in 2007, making it a little easier to navigate the towing charts.
+The 2.9L and 3.7L engines were the only two engine options for these trucks made in 2007, making it a little easier to navigate the charts.

-The 2006 Chevy Colorado's had the lowest towing capacity so far out of all of the other model years we looked at so far, ranging from 1,400 pounds and going all the way up to 4,000 pounds.
+The 2006 model's had the lowest towing capacity so far out of all of the other model years we looked at so far, ranging from 1,400 pounds and going all the way up to 4,000 pounds.

 There were two engine options available for the '06 Colorados and these were the 2.8L and 3.5L engines, different options from the '07 models.

-The 2005 Chevy Colorado's had similar towing specs to the 2006 models but there were slight differences, yet again.
+The 2005 models had similar specs to the 2006 models but there were slight differences, yet again.

 The towing capacity for the 2005 Colorado's ranged from 1,500 pounds and went up to 4,000 pounds, similar to the '06 models and the same two engines were used: the 2.8L and 3.5L engines.

-The 2004 Chevy Colorado's marked the first year they were made but a lot of the same towing specs were used as the '05 and '06 model years, including the same engine options.
+Trucks made in 2004 marked the first year they were made, but a lot of the same specs were used as the '05 and '06 model years, including the same engine options.

-You will have to study the towing charts and find your cab style, engine, transmission and axle ratio though like other model years to get an accurate maximum towing weight as the engine you had equipped did not signify a greater towing capacity over the other engine option that was a "clear sign".
+You will have to study the charts and find your cab style, engine, transmission and axle ratio though like other model years to get an accurate maximum trailer weight rating, as the engine you had equipped did not signify a greater capacity over the other engine option that was a "clear sign".

 How Do I Find My Axle Ratio?

-When looking at the Colorado's towing charts in the owner's manuals, you will need to find the axle code for certain model years in order to get the appropriate towing specs.
-You will need to find your axle code either on your driver's side door jamb and/or inside the glove box and you should see a three digit code (RPO Code).
+When looking at the charts in the owner's manuals, you will need to find the axle code for certain model years in order to get the appropriate towing specs.
+You will need to find your axle code either on your driver's side door jamb and/or inside the glove box, and you should see a three-digit code (RPO Code).